-CLASSIFIED JUDGED EXHIBIT STANDARDS MAXIMUM POINTS

-(A) Numismatic information - Educational value to the viewer.
+CLASSIFIED JUDGED EXHIBIT STANDARDS MAXIMUM POINTS (A) Numismatic information - Educational value to the viewer.
 35 (B) Presentation - Manner of presentation, neatness and eye appeal.
 30 (C) Completeness - Completeness of exhibit material as it relates to the scope implied in the title of the exhibit or other data in the first case of the exhibit.
 5 (D) Degree of difficulty - Estimate of the difficulty that the exhibitor had in assembling the material or the information in the exhibit.
 10 (E) Condition - Quality of exhibited material compared to the highest reasonably available quality of like material.
 10 (F) Rarity - Scarcity of the exhibited material, without regard to its value.
 10 TOTAL POINTS 100 BEST-OF-SHOW STANDARDS MAXIMUM POINTS (A) Does the display give a striking or exceptional effect, or is it merely routine in its overall appearance?
 10 (B) Does the exhibit present information beyond what is known to the average collector of this type of material?
 10 (C) To what extent has careful research been done, as evidenced by the numismatic information imparted to the viewer?
 5 (D) Is the information in the exhibit presented in a logical and easily understood manner?
 5 (E) Would a non-collector understand the exhibit?
+5 (E) Would a non-collector understand the exhibit?(F) Would a reader be inspired to collect this or related material?
+5 5

-5 (F) Would a reader be inspired to collect this or related material?
-5 (G) Does the exhibit show dedication to collecting, in that the numismatic material or the related information was difficult to assemble or to present?
-5 (H) Does the exhibit provide an unusual opportunity to view and appreciate the material being displayed?
-5 TOTAL POINTS
+(F) Would a reader be inspired to collect this or related material?(G) Does the exhibit show dedication to collecting, in that the numismatic material or the 5